 - So far: All information shall be disclosed in the notes to the annual report - New: Art.
-13 OEC Written compensation report (instead of notes) - Art.
-17 OEC Written compensation report shall be reviewed by the auditor (check of compliance with the law and the articles of incorporation)
+13 OaEC Written compensation report (instead of notes) - Art.
+17 OaEC Written compensation report shall be reviewed by the auditor (check of compliance with the law and OaEC)